ErikKarlen/primer-coin-game-python/README.md

-# Python Sim for Primer Coin Game
+# Python Implementation of Primer Coin Game

-Python implementation of Primer's Coin Game which can be used for simulating strategies.
+Python implementation of Primer's Coin Game which can be used for testing and simulations.
 To find out more about the game see [Primer's video](https://www.youtube.com/watch?v=QC91Bf8hQVo/) and try the [original game](https://primerlearning.org/).

 ## Getting Started